stdevteam/yii-paypal/README.md

 yii-paypal
 ==========

-A PayPal component for Yii framework to utilize Express Checkout and Direct Payment APIs
+A PayPal component for Yii framework to utilize Express Checkout and Direct Payment APIs for you